southbridgeio/redmine_2fa/README.md

 Since 2.0 version, model `Redmine2FA::TelegramAccount` will be removed, also table `redmine_2fa_telegram_accounts` will be removed.

 ### Important!!!

-A bot for this plugin must be unique.

-Otherwise, there may be conflicts if the same bot is used in other plug-in with update polling mode.

 A bot can operate either via the web-hook, or through periodic polling.